mblue9/hpc-intro/_episodes/14-scheduler.md

 exercises: 30
 questions:
 - "What is a scheduler and why are they used?"
-- "How do I launch a program to run on any one node in the cluster?"
+- "How do I launch a program to run on the cluster?"
-- "How do I capture the output of a program that is run on a node in the cluster?"
+- "How do I capture the output of a program that is run on the cluster?"
 objectives:
 - "Submit a simple script to the cluster."
 - "Use the batch system command line tools to monitor the execution of your job."